Orkney Islands Tour

 Most henges do not contain stone circles; Brodgar is a striking exception, ranking with Avebury (and to a lesser extent Stonehenge) among the greatest of such sites.

 5.30 pm approx arrive in Kirkwall

 Kirkwall is the largest town of Orkney and a great base on our Orkney Islands Tour from Edinburgh.
-The name Kirkwall comes from the Norse name Kirkjuvágr, which later changed to Kirkvoe, Kirkwall and Kirkwall.
+Kirkwall’s name comes from the Norse name Kirkjuvágr, which later changed to Kirkvoe, Kirkwall, and Kirkwall.
 Contact us for great B&B and Hotel suggestions.